 - Start with the databases with the First Nations perspective and then to move on to "disciplinary" sources relevant to your topic.

 - Significant databases for this discipline:

-- For a general, multi-disciplinary database, consult Academic Search Complete (be sure to limit your search to "scholarly" articles by using the "refine search" button).
+- For a general, multi-disciplinary database, consult Academic Search Premier (be sure to limit your search to "scholarly" articles by using the "refine search" button).